-In period 0 each household optimizes given spot prices and the bond price observed in period 0, with its price forecast for the period 1 spot prices.
+In period 0 each household optimizes given spot prices and the bond price observed in period 0, and its price forecast for the period 1 spot prices.
+The price forecasts of different households are allowed to be heterogenous.
 The period 0 spot prices and the bond price are determined to clear the markets in period 0.
-The price forecasts of different households are allowed to be heterogenous.
 Given the savings of the households from period 0, the period 1 spot prices emerge to clear the commodity markets in period 1; these market clearing spot prices will be in general different from the heterogenous forecasts made by the agents in period 0.
-The resulting equilibrium is referred to as a temporary equilibrium.
+The resulting equilibrium is referred to as a temporary equilibrium.1